0x00snape/pinject/README.md

 PINJECT uses simple method to inject payload into the running process.
   1) Pass the target process name you want to inject.<br>
   2) PINJECT itself recognize the pid of the target process and attach to it.<br>
-  3) It identifies offset of RIP register.<br>
+  3) It sets tracer option (PTRACE_O_TRACEFORK) to trace forks into target process.<br>
+  4) Saves the original registers, RIP and instruction.<br>
+  5) Inject shellcode that call fork() syscall.<br>
+  6) Catch that injected fork() syscall with getevent() for getting the child pid CPID.<br>
-  4) And, overwrites existing bytes of RIP with shellcode/payload.<br>
+  7) And, overwrites existing bytes of RIP with payload on that child process.<br>
-  5) Then, it restore the original instruction of target program.<br>
+  8) Then, it restore the original instruction of target program.<br>

-<code>For testing phase i use shellcode that prints "Injected: ar.p" but can use bind-shell or reverse-shell with no exit syscall</code>
+<code>For testing phase i use shellcode that prints "Injected: ar.p" but can use bind-shell or reverse-shell</code>

 ## Usage
 ```bash